-Before attaching the cable lugs, loosen the busbar fixing bolts (highlighted in blue in the figure below).
+Before attaching the cable lugs (1), loosen the busbar fixing bolts (2).
 Use all cable lug locations.
 After attaching the cable lugs, tighten the busbar fixings to torque.

 Not using all cable lugs could lead to overheating.

 With the lower device connections 7-11, attach the cable lugs between the device terminals and +CE1 connection box busbars.
 The cable lugs do not fit on top of the +CE1 busbars in these positions!